nicoanadt/AgileDataPipelineProject/README.md

 3. Refresh the sbt (scala build tool) in the project to obtain the dependencies.
 Dependencies are listed in the `build.sbt` file.
 4. Build and compile the project from IDE.
 5. Use `sbt assembly` to generate runnable JAR `AgilePipeline.jar`
-6. Copy the JAR to the Spark container, using the mounted filesystem of the docker image
+6. Copy the JAR to the Spark container, using the mounted filesystem of the docker image.
+Mounted docker filesystem can be configured in the `docker-compose.yml` of the Spark container.
+The default mount point is `/data/spark`.
 7. Bash into the Spark container, either using `ssh` or `docker exec` to run the application.